Switch Mode

 [System]: You have requested to negotiate with the merchant ‘Mandely.’

-Moved by his earnest body language, the merchant nodded.
+Moved by my desperate little body language, the vendor nodded.
 The deal was sealed.

 At that very moment, the quest condition was also fulfilled.